Mannio98/hangman/README.md

 ![Screenshot of validator](/assets/images/good-code.png)

 ## Deployment
-This site was deployed to Heroku
+This site was deployed to Heroku.
+The steps to deployment are as follows:
+-Go to settings section and add the github buildpack and then the nodejs buildpack

+-Go to deploy page and click link to GitHub

+-